-Listen to the Cancer.Net Podcast: Choosing an Oncologist , adapted from this content.
+Listen to the Cancer.Net Podcast: Choosing a Doctor for Your Cancer Care , adapted from this content.

-- After a cancer diagnosis, it is important find a cancer doctor you feel confident and comfortable with.
+- After a cancer diagnosis, it is important find a doctor with whom you feel confident and comfortable to treat your cancer.

-- To find a cancer doctor, talk with your primary care doctor, family and friends, and health insurance company or search online.
+- To find a doctor specifically for your type of cancer, talk with your primary care doctor, family and friends, and your health insurance company, or search online.

-- Be sure to ask questions of a prospective doctor to see if you'll feel comfortable working with him or her.
+- Ask questions of a prospective doctor to see if you will feel comfortable working together.

-It is likely that the doctor who diagnosed your cancer referred you to an oncologist; a doctor who specializes in treating people with cancer.
-The oncologist is likely to influence every aspect of your care, so it is important to feel both confident and comfortable with this person.
-He or she will also be working closely together with you, your family, and support staff throughout treatment to provide you with the best care possible.
+The doctor who diagnosed your cancer likely referred you to an oncologist—a doctor who specializes in treating people with cancer.
+The oncologist you choose will influence every aspect of your care, so it is important that you feel comfortable with this person’s expertise and approach to your care.
+He or she will work closely with you, your family, and support staff throughout treatment to provide you with the best care possible.

-It may be wise to collect several names of prospective doctors, because you may want a second or even a third opinion before you select your oncologist and begin treatment.
-Read more about seeking a second opinion .
+It may be wise to collect several names of prospective doctors because you may want a second or third opinion before you select an oncologist and begin treatment.
+Learn more about seeking a second opinion .

 Here are some tips to help you find an oncologist:

-- Find a doctor that treats your specific type of cancer .
-You may also need a specific type of oncologist or more than one oncologist, such as a radiation oncologist or medical oncologist.
-Learn more about the types of oncologists .
+- Look for a doctor who treats your specific type of cancer .
+Depending on your treatment plan, you may need a medical, surgical, or radiation oncologist, or you may work with more than one type of oncologist.
+Learn more about types of oncologists .

 - Find out whether the doctor participates in your health insurance plan.
 Many insurance plans allow their members to look up doctors by name or specialty.
-Or, the doctor’s office staff can tell you which insurance plans are accepted.
+In addition, the doctor’s office staff can tell you which insurance plans they accept.

-- Talk about your choice with family and friends.
-Ask what doctors they have seen and what their experiences were.
-Talk with other patients that you might know who are being treated for the same type of cancer.
+- Talk about your choice with family and friends, especially people who have received treatment for the same type of cancer.
+Ask which doctors they have seen and what their experiences were.

-- Look into the doctor's credentials.
-Find out if he or she received advanced training and if the doctor is board certified in oncology, which means he or she has passed a high-level examination.
+- Evaluate the doctor's credentials.
+Find out whether the doctor received advanced training, and confirm that he or she is board certified in oncology (meaning that the person has passed a high-level examination).

-- Ask how long the doctor has been in practice.
-Find out how many patients with your type of cancer the doctor treats each year.
-For rare types of cancer or specialized treatments, it may be especially important to find doctors that have experience treating this type of cancer.
+- Ask how long the doctor has been in practice and how many patients with your type of cancer the doctor treats each year.
+For rare types of cancer or specialized treatments, it may be especially important to find doctors who have related experience.

-- Ask whether the doctor has access to research therapies and clinical trials (research studies involving people).
+- Ask whether the doctor has access to clinical trials (research studies involving people).

-- Find out how to reach the doctor on weekends and holidays.
+- Find out how to reach the doctor during off hours, such as weekends and holidays.

-- Ask whether the treatments are given in the office or at a different location, and consider how often you’ll need to travel there during your treatment .
+- Ask whether treatments are given in the office or at a different location, and consider how often you’ll need to travel to receive treatment .

-- Ask about special services for patients, such as reserved parking spaces.
+- Ask about special services for patients, such as reserved parking spaces or discounted parking.

 If possible, you may want to arrange for a consultation to meet the doctor and the staff, either in the office or by phone.
-This may help you get a sense of how comfortable you are with this doctor, whether he or she answers your questions, and talks with you in a way that you understand.
+This may help you get a sense of your comfort level with the doctor, including whether the doctor talks with you in a way that you understand and answers your questions.